0robustus1/savage/README.md

 ## Usage

 There are basically two versions of using savage.
 The one is a vectorized dsl (which is the preferred version of using savage) and the other one is a set of functions to create a svg.
-They are basically equivalent, as the vectorized dsl is translated into function calls to these functions.
+They are not equivalent in usage as the vectorized dsl supports some nicer-syntax features the other one doesn't.
+However they should be equivalent in function.

 In order to use the vectorized-version you might want to require `'savage.core`.
 To use the functional version requiring